hstarmans/opticaldesign/old/README.md

 | 10 | 0.006 | 0.005 |
 | 24 | 0.034 | 0.032 |
 | 30 | 0.054 | 0.05 |

+## Remarks
+The Zemax lens is modified to simplify loading of optical indices.
+Installation info for Rayopt is available [here](https://github.com/jordens/rayopt).